 For 33 years by now, Civic Assistance Committee was providing help to refugees and invites all those who care to support people who face problems in finding new home.
 Our Committee provides free legal, medical, psychological and humanitarian assistance to everyone in need of it.
 We help them to regain confidence in themselves and in the world.

 Our lawyers and social workers provide full-time counseling three days a week: Mondays (10-17), Wednesdays (10-17) and Fridays (10-17).
 Other days, we work with documents, visit courts and other government agencies.

 Our organization was the first one in Russia to deal with problems of refugees and the stateless.
 For 33 years we became convinced that our work was incredibly relevant and important.

 Back in the 90s, Russia joined the Convention relating to the status of refugees and adopted the internal law “On Refugees”.
 Unfortunately, in today’s realities, the above documents practically do not work.
 They by no means help nowadays refugees who are forced to flee war and persecution.

 Judge for yourself, but since the beginning of the war in Syria, only one Syrian received refugee status in Russia.
 Just one person!
-And in total, less than 600 people are holders of this status.
+And in total, fewer than 300 people are holders of this status.
 It does not mean that there are only several hundred refugees in Russia.
 It means that thousands of people are not able to receive asylum, that is to be employed efficiently, to receive medical and social assistance, to study.

 There is another shocking and humiliating fact that a refugee is entitled to one-time payment of 100 rubles.
 This money is just enough to travel to the place of receipt and back.